JustinTimperio/pacback/README.md

 **Example: `pacback --unlock_rollback`**

 ### Flags and Utils
-* --clean | Clean old and orphaned pacakages along with old Restore Points.
-Provide the number of package you want keep.\
-**Example: `pacback -rm 3`**
 * -d, --add_dir | Add any custom directories to your restore point during a `--create_rp AND --full_rp`.\
 **Example: `pacback -f -c 1 -d /dir1/to/add /dir2/to/add /dir3/to/add`**
 * -nc, --no_confirm | Skip asking user questions during RP creation.
 Will answer yes to all.\